crossroadsfpga/enso/docs/compiling_hardware.md

 ./synthesize.sh
 ```

-The resulting bitstream will be placed the the directory where you ran the command and it will be named `enso_0.sof`.
+The resulting bitstream will be placed in the directory where you ran the command and it will be named `enso_0.sof`.
 If the design does not meet timing, the bitstream will be saved as `neg_slack_enso_0.sof`.

 !!! note